You are here

 Council Members' Interest in Dialogue with NGOs

-Furthermore, NGOs can offer valuable analytical capacity, as the Council considers broad policy issues such as improving sanctions, strengthening peace-building, improving early warning capacity, protecting humanitarian workers, and the like.
+Furthermore, NGOs can offer valuable analytical capacity, as the Council considers broad policy issues such as improving sanctions, strengthening peace-building, improving early warning capacity, and protecting humanitarian workers, among other topics.
 Delegations sometimes call on NGOs to help them with background papers or to suggest experts and reference sources as they consider these issues.

-Additionally, NGOs can prove a vital link to and from the public, to engage policy-makers and influentials in many countries in ways that are deeper and more lasting than media reporters' coverage of the Council.
-All Council members find this aspect useful, as they seek to define and explain their position to a broad global public.
+Additionally, NGOs are a vital link to and from the public, to engage policy-makers and influentials in many countries in ways that are more comprehensive than media coverage of the Council.
+All Council members find this aspect useful, as they seek to define and explain their position to a broad and global audience.

-Finally, delegates find the WG Meetings to be stimulating and thought-provoking, an often refreshing change of pace from the Council's numbing round of meetings.
-The NGO meetings enable delegates to reach beyond the diplomatic community to engage with an extremely well-informed group, representing an impressive range of human concerns.
+Finally, delegates find the Working Group meetings to be helpful and thought-provoking, an often refreshing change of pace from the Council's numbing round of meetings.
+The NGO meetings enable delegates to reach beyond the diplomatic community to engage with an extremely well-informed group, representing an impressive range of concerns.

 A Brief History of the NGO Working Group

-In 1998, the Working Group held 21 meetings with delegates on the Council, and in 1999 the Working Group held 32 similar meetings.
-By 2002, the tempo had increased to 36 meetings with delegates, 2 meetings with foreign ministers and 5 meetings with high UN officials, as well as a variety of other events, totalling 50 in all for the year.
-Since that time, the pace of meetings has held steady at about 45 per year.
+In 1998 the Working Group held 21 meetings with delegates on the Council, and in 1999 the Working Group held 32 similar meetings.
+By 2002, the tempo had increased to 36 meetings with delegates, 2 meetings with foreign ministers and 5 meetings with high UN officials, as well as a variety of other events, totaling 50 in all for the year.

 The Working Group also organizes informal contacts between NGOs, delegates, experts and others.
 It occasionally organizes small private meetings or lunches.
 And it helps to circulate documentation and information about the Council to the NGO community and the wider public.